Improving Education Systems: Policies, Finance, Organization, Management, and Leadership

 REQUEST FOR APPLICATIONS:

-The Improving Education Systems: Policies, Organization, Management, and Leadership (Systems) topic supports research on system-level education improvements at the school, district, state, or national level.
+The Improving Education Systems: Policies, Finance, Organization, Management, and Leadership (Systems) topic supports research on system-level education improvements at the school, district, state, or national level.
 Systems projects explore, develop, measure, or evaluate specific practices, programs, and policies intended to improve education at the system level or to improve the system's ability to implement reforms.
-Examples include school reorganization, accountability systems, school choice, data use and cost accounting, early warning systems, and teacher incentive programs.
+Examples include preparation of education leaders, evaluating approaches to district or school organization or funding, measuring school climate, developing strategies for re-engaging students and families, and testing wraparound service models.

 HISTORY/BACKGROUND